-Applications to use venues for hire are to be assessed and approved in accordance with

-City's venue for hire approval process and in line with existing applicable guidelines, policies and legislative requirements.
+Applications to use venues for hire are to be assessed and approved in accordance with the City of Sydney's venue for hire approval process and in line with existing applicable guidelines, policies and legislative requirements.

 All applicable fees are outlined in Council's adopted schedule of fees and charges.